Genez-io/genez-io.github.io/content/posts/web3_app.md

 ### **What are you going to build?**

 Today, you are going to build a **smart contract indexer** application.
 This app will be able to allow users to query events related to smart contracts on various blockchain networks.
-For this example, I chose to show you how to connect to the {{< external-link link="https://ethereum.org/en/" >}}Ethereum Mainnet{{< /external-link >}} because it is the most popular blockchain that supports smart contracts.
+For this example, I chose to show you how to connect to the {{< external-link link="https://ethereum.org/en/" >}}Ethereum Mainnet{{< /external-link >}}.

 Following, I am going to break down the steps you are going to get through: